alsoicode/pagination/README.md

 suitable to be used as a cache key.

-To show the page selector:
+To show the "page" selector:
 `{% paginator [objects] %}`